Orson Welles: Influence

-David Thomson credits Welles with "the creation of a visual style that is simultaneously baroque and precise, overwhelmingly emotional, and unerringly founded in reality."
-Peter Bogdanovich, who was directed by Welles in The Other Side of the Wind, wrote: being directed by Welles was like breathing pure oxygen all day long.
+Being directed by Welles was like breathing pure oxygen all day long.
 He was so totally in control that he never had to prove a point out of any kind.
 I never saw him get angry or impatient, or raise his voice in any way but hilarity...
 Sometimes Orson was holding the camera himself, but wherever the camera was, he had put it there, and all the lights were placed exactly where he said they were to be put.
 There wasn't anything seen or heard in any scene that wasn't there because Orson wanted it that way, but he was never dictatorial.

 Welles was a lifelong lover of Shakespeare, and Bogdanovich writes that Chimes at Midnight, in which Welles plays John Falstaff, is "arguably his best film, and his own personal favorite"; Joseph McBride and Jonathan Rosenbaum have called it Welles's masterpiece, and Vincent Canby wrote "it may be the greatest Shakespearean film ever made."

 After Welles went to South America to film the documentary It's All True, RKO cut more than forty minutes from Ambersons and added a happier ending, against his wishes.
 The missing footage has been called a "holy grail" of cinema.
 Welles wrote a 58-page memo to Universal about the editing of Touch of Evil, which they disregarded.
 In 1998, Walter Murch reedited the film according to Welles's specifications.